simoneperazzoli/aceleradev-datascience_CodeNation/weekly_challenges/week_6/README.md

-# Redução de dimensionalidade e seleção de
+# Domensionality reduction and Features selection

 In this challenge, you will practice exercices about dimensionality reduction with PCA and features selection with RFE

-## Objetivo
+## Goal

 The goal is to exploit PCA analysis.